jlperona-teaching/ecs390-spring20/seminars/week01.md

 Unfortunately—as I found out two weeks ago in person—the conference was cancelled due to a ban on large gatherings in Oregon.

 You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/files/8341146/download?download_frd=1).
-This is a short 2-page paper that describes the outline behind that panel.
+This is a short two-page paper that describes the outline behind that panel.
 It talks about methods used at a variety of universities across the United States to teach TAs how to teach.

 You don't need to write a summary or review for this paper.